Jane Brook, Western Australia

-Jane Brook is the name of a watercourse and the valley that passes through the Darling Scarp, and which was utilised for the Eastern Railway and subsequently a central part of the John Forrest National Park.

-Suburb

-It is also the name of a suburb, situated approximately 25 km east of the capital city Perth, Western Australia.
+Jane Brook is a suburb of Perth, Western Australia, situated approximately 25 km north-east of the Perth CBD.
 It is a suburb within the City of Swan.

+Watercourse and valley

+It is also the name of a watercourse and the valley that passes through the Darling Scarp, and which was utilised for the Eastern Railway and subsequently a central part of the John Forrest National Park.

 Local attractions

 There are a number of fine wineries located near Jane Brook, producing premium hand-crafted wines.
 Most have restaurants serving lunch and dinner.

 The nearest major shopping precinct is located in Midland, approximately 5 km to the west.